qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

   Default: *True*

 ``Create spatial index`` [boolean]
   Specify whether to create a spatial index or not.
-By default a spatial index is created.

   Default: *True*

 ``Convert field names to lowercase`` [boolean]
   If activated this prevents the field names of the input vector layer from being converted to lowercase.
-  By default field names will be lowercase after the import.

   Default: *True*

 ``Drop length constraints on character fields`` [boolean] Specify whether the length constraints on character fields should be dropped or not.
-  By default the length constraints are applied.

   Default: *False*